Vnoxco/monocli/README.md

 Requirements
 - Chocolatey
 - NodeJS
-- PHP (if using laravel app)
+- PHP (if creating an app using laravel)
-- Composer (if using laravel app)
+- Composer (if creating an app using laravel)
-- Ngrok
+- Ngrok (if creating an app)

 Steps:
 <ol>